 - Sustainability and stability of financial systems during and post COVID-19 and during the War in Ukraine

 - Financial innovation, inclusion and the U.N.
 Sustainable Development Goals (SDGs)

-- Role of the state, financial institutions and markets in post-COVID 19 recovery and during the war in Ukraine
+- Role of the state, financial institutions and markets in post-COVID 19 recovery and the war in Ukraine

 Papers on other EMANES research areas are encouraged.

 The Euro-Mediterranean and African Network of Economic Studies (EMANES) new socio-economic vision stems from the quest for long-term economic policy solutions aiming at more transparent, responsible, inclusive, sustainable, equitable, employment driven and regenerative socio-economic development in the region.

 - The role of institutions and labour markets;

 - The role of the private sector and Micro, Small and Medium-Sized Enterprises in achieving an inclusive development model;

 - Social business and social inclusion;

 - Sustainable development and low carbon economy;